-Finance professionals—your back office “To Do” list is long and growing daily.
+Finance professionals—your business office “To Do” list is long and growing daily.
 Check the data, update compliance rules, pay bills, and generate reports.
 You and your staff seem to spend your time treading water rather than advancing the business’s financial position, and initial RPA tools provided by IT are no longer checking the box.

 You are not alone: most finance pros have stated that repetitive follow-ups and a lack of responsiveness are their biggest challenges.
 Advanced technology has the potential to change that dynamic.